The birth of Longdrop - by Johan Smit - May 2011

 The two boxes were strapped to my ladder and the whole assembly was manoeuvred to achieve focus on some distant buildings.
 That enabled me to determine the exact truss lengths that would be needed.

 The shape of the mirror box resembles a pit toilet seat and the resemblance was promptly noted by my colleagues.
-Such an article is called a long-
+Such an article is called a long-drop in South African slang.
+And so the telescope got a name.

 I am a poor metal worker, stingy and lazy.
 Buying aluminium and making pole mounting and joining mechanisms were not considered as a viable option.
 And I had an abundance of light plywood.
 So I decided to make triangles to act as trusses.
 Some time with my trusty jigsaw and I had workable wooded trusses.
-The bottom wide section is fastened with wing-
+The bottom wide section is fastened with wing-nuts on to bolts glued into the inside of the mirror box.
+The top end sits on little shelves that also have glued-in bolts, and wing-nuts again served to fasten the lot.

 As luck would have it, the balance point ended just about at the top of the mirror box.
 So a fairly standard rocker box and ground board was made.
-The cut-
+The cut-outs for the mirror box top and bottom did service as side bearings.
+200mm PVC sewerage pipe sections were cut open and stretched around the bearing to provide a smooth surface.
+Longdrop stood tall and proud for the first time.

 That same evening saw first light on the stars.
 Despite much stray light (no light shields fitted yet) it performed better than my wildest dreams.
 Rigel and its companion were cleanly split, and some other favourites (the jewel box and M42) showed that I had a good working scope.